GiuseppeMP/my-nvim-config/README.md

 4. In nvim execute :TSUpdateSync to download treesitter adapters.
 5. In nvim execute :CocUpdateSync to install coc extensions.
 6. Enjoy! :)

+**⚠ Warning: The coc extensions and treesitter adapters can't be updated by vim-plug, please use the commands listed before `:TSUpdateSync and :CocUpdateSync`**

 Obs: You may use tmux to improve your workflow experience.